markjlyon/spaceopera/GM.md

 ## PERKS REWORK
 The Perks are going to be worked into things that don't affect successes or failures, as those will be covered under Talents.
+They will represent things like Eidtic Memory, Gorgeous, and Quick.
+If you want something that affects a Check, use a Talent instead.

 ## TALENTS
 Talents are a build your own bonus system.